Technical Design – Manufacturing

 - can explain their own choices of manufacturing methods, tolerancing, and technical standards when designing or assessing mechanical components.

-- can reflect on their own designs and manufacturing techniques and modify technical documentation under supervision.
+- can reflect on their own design, material and manufacturing choices, and modify CAD models and technical documentation under guidience.

 - can find and refer to regulations and standards for technical documentation and assess their relevance to professional workflows within the mechanical engineering industry.

-- can find and refer to information about career opportunities, recruitment processes, workplace culture, and business development, and use this to support job applications or entrepreneurial initiatives within the mechanical engineering industry.
+- can find and refer to information about career opportunities, recruitment processes, workplace culture, and business development within the mechanical engineering industry

 The candidate:

-- can exchange points of view with peers in manufacturing and participate in discussions on design solutions and documentation relevant to the mechanical engineering industry.
+- can exchange points of view with peers and participate in discussions on design solutions and technical documentation relevant to mechanical engineering and manufacturing.

-- can contribute to organisational development by applying relevant and up-to-date knowledge and skills in CAD within the mechanical engineering industry.
+- can contribute to organisational development by applying relevant and up-to-date knowledge and skills in mechanical engineering and manufacturing projects.

 | Course code | Course name | Semester | Weeks | Hours | Credits |